Christian8491/GIS/blogs/4_Create_GIS_Database.md

 CREATE TABLE point_table (city VARCHAR, country VARCHAR, geom geometry);
 ```

-The default spatial projection is 4326, asuming we want to use another one we can manually tell PostGIS which one:
+The default spatial projection is 4326, asuming we want to use another one we can manually select one:
 ```
-CREATE TABLE point_table (city VARCHAR, country VARCHAR, geom geometry(Point, 26918));
+CREATE TABLE point_table (city VARCHAR, country VARCHAR, geom GEOMETRY(POINT, 26918));
 ```

-But for now lets avoid using a particular SRID and we will focus only on the *SQL* part.
+But for now let's avoid using a particular SRID and we will focus only on the *SQL* part.

-Now, let's feed some values into our **point_table** table with few important cities:
+Now, let's feed some values into our **point_table** table:
 ```
 INSERT INTO point_table VALUES
 ('Bogota', 'COL', 'POINT(4.59642 -74.08334)'),